 Adult male Kestral clipped by a car.
 His left leg was injured and he was concussed, but he is making very good progress and hopefully will be released back to where he was found during the following few weeks when he is fully recovered.
 Released march 2011.

-These are just 4 of the many baby blackbirds we have in each year.
-Fox cub in the background.
+These are just 4 of the many baby blackbirds we rear each year.
+Note the Fox cub in the background.

 This is Baxter a 3 day old Roe deer who was found trying to cross a busy main road.
 Most baby deer do not need rescuing but Baxter did as his circumstances meant he would have been killed on the road.

 OK so he isnt the prettiest baby ever, but we rear several of these each year.
 This ones name is Zug and is a wood pigeon.
-Pigeons are amongst the easiest birds to hand feed using a feeding syringe and Katee exact baby parrot feeding formula.
+Pigeons are amongst the easiest birds to hand feed using a feeding syringe and Nutribird A21 baby parrot feeding formula.

-A herringull chick 1 of around 25 we take in each year and rear till they fly from our garden.
+A herringull chick 1 of around 35 we take in each year and rear till they fly from our garden.
 As you can see we look after them very well and this little one was only alone for 2 days untill he got a friend in with him.
-So far we have had a 100% success rate with baby seaguls.

 Orla a female tawny owl on the left was aprox 8 months old on arrival to us during first week of jan 2010.
 She was found by side of road having been hit by a car.
 She was badly concussed with a few cuts and both eyes firmly closed.
 After 1 week she had both eyes open but her responses were very slow.
 Marlo who came to us 3 months later a male tawny on the right had also been hit by a car and not only badly concussed he also had a badly broken wing and could not even stand.
 Both are now feeding themselves and we hope to be returning them back into the wild when fully fit.
 Marlo's wing mended very well and can now fly again.
 Since being in together they are always side by side so maybe love is in the air!
 Both owls have now been released fully fit with the second chance they both deserved.